nazbuhn/Restormer/UPDATE.md

 <li>Testing script takes dataset path and name, along with weights.</li>
 <li>Changed testing to take .tif files instead of .mat.</li>
 <li>Paired images are preprocessed using CSBdeep helpers (sample_patches_from_multiple_stacks, no_background_patches and norm_percentiles).</li>
-<li> Images were normalized as described in (Supplementary Notes, Section 2.2 of Weigert et al. (2018)) and PSNR and SSIM were calculated using skimage's implementation. </li>
+<li> Images were normalized as described in (Supplementary Notes, Section 2.2 of Weigert et al. (2018)) and PSNR and SSIM were calculated using skimage's implementation.</li>
 </ul>

 <h2>basicsr/data/paired_image_dataset.py</h2>
 <ul>
-<li>Images are split for training and testing</li>
+<li>Images are split for training and testing.</li>
 <li>Paired images are preprocessed using CSBdeep helpers (sample_patches_from_multiple_stacks, no_background_patches and norm_percentiles) and prexisiting normalization is removed.</li>
 </ul>

 <h2>Denoising/utils.py</h2>
 <ul>
 <li>Changed utils to contain image normalization done prior to PSNR and SSIM calculation.
-Changes are as referenced in Image Quality Metrics Section(Supplementary Notes, Section 2.2 of Weigert et al. (2018).)
+Changes are as referenced in Image Quality Metrics Section (Supplementary Notes, Section 2.2 of Weigert et al. (2018).)
 </li>
 </ul>

 <h1>How to run training and testing on our dataset</h1>
 <ul>
     <li>Update paths of training and val directories in /Denoising/Options/RealDenoising_Restormer.yml.</li>
-    <li>Run python3 -m train -opt /code/nbuhn/nbuhn/Restormer/Denoising/Options/RealDenoising_Restormer.yml </li>
+    <li>Run python3 -m train -opt /code/nbuhn/nbuhn/Restormer/Denoising/Options/RealDenoising_Restormer.yml. </li>
-    <li>After training cd into Denoising folder and run python3 -m test_restormer including --path, --dataset, and --weights</li>
+    <li>After training cd into Denoising folder and run python3 -m test_restormer including --path, --dataset, and --weights.</li>

 </ul>